Angela Sealy answered my questions!

 9. With absolutely no apologies to Chris Campbell, what would your entrance music be?
 Please note that if you dare pick We Built This City by Starship you are hereby banned from ever running for public office ever again.

-Chinu Das is running for New Westminster City Council, and she answered my questions!
+Benny Ogden is running for New Westminster City Council, and he answered my questions!

 1. There are two types of people in the world: people who like simple pop-culture “what type of cheese are you” quizzes that they can then share on Facebook, and people who don’t.
 Sadly, I don’t have a quiz for you but this is close enough: are you an order muppet or a chaos muppet?
 Which muppet are you?